Skip to main content

 Deleting Templates

-Administrators can remove templates from the organization gallery.
+Administrators can delete templates from the organisation template repo.

 2. Find the template you want to delete

-3. Click the burger menu on the template card and click on delete
+3. Click the kebab menu on the template card and select Delete

 4. Confirm the deletion